bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   title="Example, End Result"
   alt="Example, End Result." />

-We&apos;ve looked at how to use the <b>jQuery</b> effects library, and now we&apos;re going to use it a little bit in this project.
+<p>We&apos;ve looked at how to use the <b>jQuery</b> effects library, and now
+we&apos;re going to use it a little bit in this project.</p>

-This is a good project for seeing how that effects library can be effective without adding a lot of extra weight to a project.
-We&apos;re not going to do anything too intensive with it, but it&apos;s a nice use of effects library.
+<p>This is a good project for seeing how that effects library can be
+effective without adding a lot of extra weight to a project.
+We&apos;re not going to do anything too intensive with it, but it&apos;s a nice use of effects library.</p>

-Then we&apos;ll remake the same project using plain JavaScript, so you can see the difference between the two, and compare the code between the two versions.
+<p>Then we&apos;ll remake the same project using plain JavaScript, so you can
+see the difference between the two, and compare the code between the two versions.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 207. example, the start file (123) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">